Nidhi28fg/FrontendProject/README.md

 # FrontendProject

-#Props are passed down from parent to child, while state is managed internally by a component.
+<p>Props are passed down from parent to child, while state is managed internally by a component.</p>